 4. Mission District

-One or more appointments or local churches outside of the United States which are administered by the Global Ministries Leadership Team.
+One or more appointments or local churches outside of the United States which are administered by the UB Global Leadership Team.

 A group of 5-10 churches (ideally not more than seven churches). [more]